PhilGrunewald/Behave2016/manuscript.md

 ### DECADE

 The Domestic equipment and carbon dioxide emissions (DECADE) model advanced the resolution of BREHOMES by separating out lighting and appliances.
- DECADE is a detailed end-use model of energy consumption supporting product policy on mandatory energy labels and minimum energy performance standards. [@Fawcett00,@Lane00]
+ DECADE is a detailed end-use model of energy consumption supporting product policy on mandatory energy labels and minimum energy performance standards. (@Fawcett00, @Lane00)

-The detailed end-uses include cooking, lighting, water heating, consumer electronics, refrigeration.
+The detailed end-uses include cooking, lighting, water heating, consumer electronics and refrigeration.
-This modelling approach produces annual energy consumption by end-use, with the primary use being the ex-ante impact assessments of technical potential, variation in usage patterns, and policy options [@Boardman94,@Boardman95].
+This modelling approach produces annual energy consumption by end-use, with the primary use being the ex-ante impact assessments of technical potential, variation in usage patterns, and policy options [@Boardman95].
 Similar modelling approaches are used internationally [10 XXX I could not find this published].

-In addition to appliance stocks used for conventional stock models, this approach draws on replacement rates and use statistics as complementary data.
+In addition to static appliance stocks, this approach draws on statistical methods to estimate product replacement rates based on market research data.

-Product replacement rates are inferred from market research data on sales volume and product turnover.
-In some cases these data are available for very specific models or product classifications.
 However, lack of rigorous collection of appliance disposal rates leaves some uncertainty over the number of appliances remaining in service, such as old and inefficient fridges operating as secondary 'beer fridges' in the garage.

 Inferring statistics on the actual use patterns of appliances from the available data is one of the most challenging aspects for models of this type.
 These parts of the simulation carry the largest variance and uncertainty.
 They are reliant on a patchwork of evidence from industry surveys, diaries and metered surveys.

 For lighting, it is possible to deduce use from lamps sold, stock level and the technical lifespan.
-For incardecants with a short lifetime (1000 hours) and high replacement rate, such estimates give a reasonable estimate.
-Whereas the deployment of LED is larger numbers make such estimates more difficult.
-The timing of lighting use still has to be assumed.
-Some lighting may remain on all day or throughout the night, regardless of active occupancy.
-More recently appliance level metering  have increased confidence in these figures (see HES below).
+For incandescents with a short lifetime (1000 hours) and high replacement rate, such estimates give a reasonable estimate.
+Whereas the deployment of LED in larger numbers make such estimates more difficult.

 Cooking appliances, such as ovens or hobs, are derived from regression analysis of cooking data of sample homes. [@Palmer97]

-DECADE included first attempts to estimate load curves by end-use, but data supporting data was insufficient at the time and still remains an inhibiting factor in international attempts to adopt this approach [@Michaelis14].
-Societal distribution of consumption is not represented.
+DECADE included first attempts to estimate load curves by end-use, but supporting still remains an inhibiting factor in international attempts to adopt this approach [@Michaelis14].

+More recently appliance level metering  have increased confidence in the estimates on the timing of appliance use (See Section 2.2).

 ### UKDCM